 It remains to see what happens if $F_1$ or $F_2$ (or both) is diffeomorphic to $\R^2$.
 We show that this cannot occur.
 Namely, if one of the factors is diffeomorphic to $\R^2$, then $\widetilde M$ is diffeomorphic to $\R^4$ or to $S^2\times \R^2$.
 In either case, $\pi_1(M)$ is infinite and the Cheeger-Gromoll splitting theorem \cite[Cor.~9.4]{CG} implies $\chi(M)=0$.
-This contradicts $\chi(M)=4$ and concludes the proofs of Theorems~\ref{thm:4D} and \ref{thm:4D1}.
+This contradicts $\chi(M)=4$ and concludes the proof of Theorem~\ref{thm:4D}.